 Letters of recommendation

 Letters of recommendation are not required for the Bachelor of Fine Arts degree program.
 However, you may submit up to three letters of recommendation to support your application.
 These should be from individuals with whom you have had a close professional or academic association and who know of your desire to enroll in the BFA at the University of Pennsylvania.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores

 Standardized test scores are not required for admission to the Bachelor of Fine Arts program.
 However, you may choose to submit standardized test scores, such as the SAT, in support of your application.
 Request that your scores be forwarded to the Bachelor of Fine Arts office at the College of Liberal and Professional Studies, using ETS institutional code 2986.

 International applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
 If the medium of instruction for your undergraduate degree was English, you may request to waive the TOEFL requirement by sending an email to firstname.lastname@example.org.
 The minimum TOEFL scores required for admissions consideration are: 100 (iBT), 250 (CBT) or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.

 Upon review of an applicant's file, the Admissions Committee reserves the right to request TOEFL scores.